CameronHonis/notes/README.md

 not feel like the beginning of some daunting task (similar to how this readme felt to start).

+i also love the zettelkasten system because it's not necessary to name notes. being able to immediately jump into the meat and potatoes of a new note seems like a great way to ensure i stay in a flow state while learning. any added tasks up-front take away from this.

 recently, I also transitioned to using neovim full time. with this, i learned the power of plugins, and i wrote a few simple, scrappy plugins that customize my workflow to perfection. one plugin that im still actively brainstorming